techservicesillinois/awscli-login/docs/readme/body.rst

 Credential Store in the Windows host operating system and access them from within WSL.
 To do this, first install Python on the Windows host operating system if not already installed.
-You can do this from the Microsoft Store or using Winget, or you can download the installer directly from the Python official site.
+You can do this from the Microsoft Store or using WinGet, or you can download the installer directly from the Python official site.
 The Python keyring module will need to be installed on the Windows Python instance.
 From a Windows command prompt, run::